Back to Reference

 18. Toggl

-Toggl is online time-tracking software that also offers ways to plan your multiple projects better.
+Toggl is time-tracking software that also helps teams plan projects.

 Source: Toggl